Loading the tidyverse package:

 identify the group that each baby belongs to.
 Make sure that all the

-s in the baby’s birth weight and the mothers height of
+NAs in the baby’s birth weight and the mothers height of

-data frame are dropped.
+the babies data frame are dropped.
 Consider also jitterring

 the points, shrinking the points, and using transparency to reduce the